Skip to main content

 Please note that jxl is currently supported behind a flag in various browsers.

-Notice that the JPEG version of the image is sharper than the AVIF version, where we can observe some colour bleeding and blurriness.
+Notice that the JPEG version of the image is sharper than the AVIF version, where we can observe colour bleeding and blurriness.

 Implement AVIF today